 - Moisten the soil: Use a large plastic container to moisten the quantity of soil you will need to fill your small plant pots.
 Add more water using a watering can and stir the soil until it is thoroughly moistened.

 - Fill your plant pots: Fill your plant pots up to 1.5 cm (½ in.) below their edges and gently smooth the soil with your fingers.
 Seeding trays are available at your local garden centre, or simply use recycled household containers (from yogurt, apple sauce, etc.).
 Wash them thoroughly and pierce the bottom with a nail for drainage.

-- Cover with a clear dome: Place the containers on a large tray to collect excess water and cover the tray with a clear dome.
-The perfect temperature for germination is between 21°C and 24°C for most vegetables (25°C and 30°C for tomatoes, peppers and eggplant).
+- Cover your seed starting tray with a clear dome: Place the containers on a large tray to collect excess water and cover the tray with a clear dome.
+The perfect temperature for indoor seed germination is between 21°C and 24°C for most vegetables (25°C and 30°C for tomatoes, peppers and eggplant).

 - Remove the dome, lower the temperature and add light: Once the cotyledons (first 2 leaves) appear, which may take between 3 days to 3 weeks depending on the species, remove the dome and lower the temperature by a few degrees (22°C during the day and 18°C at night).
 Overheating combined with insufficient light will inevitably produce weak, limp plants.
 Seedlings need 12 to 14 hours of light per day to gain strength and vitality.
 Natural light in March is insufficient, so you will have to use extra lighting.